mkravch/lwip_raw/README.md

 # Description

-Purpose of this project is to write/read firmware on flash by lan connection.
+Point of including lwip sourses to project instead of include lib from mss is to configure some custom settings without modifing make and lib files.

 ## How to build a project